PSPP: Origins

 The PSPP project (originally called "Fiasco") was born at the end of the 1990s as a free software replacement for SPSS, which is a data management and analysis tool, at the time produced by SPSS Inc. The nature of SPSS's proprietary licensing and the presence of digital restrictions management motivated the author to write an alternative which later became functionally identical, but with permission for everyone to copy, modify and share.

 Third Party Reviews

 In the book "SPSS For Dummies", the author discusses PSPP under the heading of "Ten Useful Things You Can Find on the Internet".
 Another review of free to use statistical software also finds that the statistical results from PSPP match statistical results for SAS, for frequencies, means, correlation and regression.

-Research with or about PSPP
+Research about PSPP

 One study found that students who used PSPP became more positive about learning statistics while using PSPP.

+Examples of Research Performed using PSPP

-Among the studies using PSPP are one about posttraumatic stress in adolescents, another about nutrition software, and another about internet addiction.
+Among the studies done using PSPP are one about posttraumatic stress in adolescents, another about nutrition software, and another about internet addiction.